You’d be hard-pressed to find many people who openly admit that they cry.

 Men are taught to be “manly” (according to society’s definition), to be “masculine”, to be ________ (insert term here).

-The irony is that all of the things that society says a man shouldn’t be are what actually makes you more of a man: crying, being vulnerable, being open and honest about yourself and your deepest feelings and inclinations.
+The irony is that all of the things that society says a man shouldn’t be are what make you more of a man: crying, being vulnerable, being open and honest about yourself and your deepest feelings and inclinations.

 Showing genuine love towards others.
 Taking responsibility for everything that happens to you.